2.1 Lines (Linear Functions)

 5. Given: A Point and a Slope

-The equation of a line passing through point $P(x_0, y_0)$ with slope $m$ is given by:
+The equation of a line passing through a specific point $P(x_0, y_0)$ with a known slope $m$ is given by the point-slope formula:

 $y - y_0 = m(x - x_0)$